SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/EEW.rst

 ========================
-The SeisComP EEW modules
+The SED-ETHZ SeisComP EEW modules
 ========================

+In 2021, the SED-ETHZ SeisComP EEW framework has been extended to include a second EEW algotihm, FinDer, that can also be used with the Virtual Seismologist.
+To accomodate this change, generic pre-processing and prost-processing modules have been added.
+This architecture is designed to be flexible and extensible to also include other EEW algorithms in future.

-The architecture of the EEW package is based on a common envelope processing library, compiled within the :ref:`sceewenv` module, that generates real-time envelope values for horizontal and vertical acceleration, velocity and displacement from raw acceleration and velocity waveforms.
+The architecture of the EEW package is based on a common, generic envelope processing library, compiled within the :ref:`sceewenv` module, that generates real-time envelope values for horizontal and vertical acceleration, velocity and displacement from raw acceleration and velocity waveforms.
 The envelopes are